tien-chung/University-FullStack/README.md

 ---
 ## How to run the project

-1. First start your database server by using `mysql.server start`
+1. First start your database server by using `brew services start mysql@8.0` or `mysql.server start`
 2. Run the University.sql file (can be done on workbench or the command line)
+   - `mysql -u root -p` and enter the password
+   - `mysql> source ./Path/University-FullStack/University.sql`
-3. Open your favorite editor for Java, I use IntelliJ and run the suffolk-backend
+4. Open your favorite editor for Java, I use IntelliJ and run the suffolk-backend
-4. Open another editor for ReactJS/JavaScript.
+5. Open another editor for ReactJS/JavaScript.
 I use Visual Studio Code
-5. Open the terminal on VSCode. `cd suffolk-frontend` and write the command `npm start` to start reactJS
+6. Open the terminal on VSCode. `cd suffolk-frontend` and write the command `npm start` to start reactJS